Indian government response to the COVID-19 pandemic: Lockdown

 On 22 March, the Government of India announced complete lockdown in 82 districts in 22 states and the Union Territories of the country where confirmed cases were reported.
 80 cities including Delhi, Bengaluru, Chennai, Mumbai, Chandigarh and Kolkata were put under lockdown.
 Some states sealed their borders barring inter-state movement.

 On 24 March, PM Narendra Modi announced a complete 21-day national lockdown to contain the pandemic.
 By 6 April, the doubling rate had slowed to six days from earlier figure of three days.

 After his consultation with CMs and administrators of states and UTs on 11 April, PM Narendra Modi announced lockdown extension till 3 May in his address to nation on 14 April, with conditional relaxations in areas with lower spread from 20 April.

 On 1 May, the Government of India extended nationwide lockdown further by two weeks until 17 May.
 On 17 May, NDMA extended the lockdown till 31 May in all Indian states.

-On 30 May, it was announced that lockdown restrictions were to be lifted from then onwards, while the ongoing lockdown would be further extended till 30 June for only the containment zones.
+On 30 May, it was announced that lockdown restrictions were to be lifted from then onwards, while the lockdown would be further extended till 30 June for only the containment zones.
 Services would be resumed in a phased manner starting from 8 June.
 It was termed as "Unlock 1.0".
 PM Modi later clarified that the lockdown phase in the country was over and that 'unlock' had already begun.

 While generally regarded as necessary, the implementation of the lockdowns was also criticised for worsening the problems of the people.